mA4rK0/portfolio-RandomQuote_v1-Axios/README.md

-this is a project about making a random quotes generator using Axios web API.
+This is a project about making a random quotes generator using Bootstrap v5.3, and Axios to fetch Web API.